D\'{e}vissage for Waldhausen K-theory: Multiple Type D evissage

 This last functor induces a homotopy equivalence in $K$-theory.
 Since $K(q_n)$ is also a homotopy equivalence by Proposition \ref{ho-eq-1}, it follows that the middle vertical map $K(\tau'_n)$ in \eqref{diagram-2} is also a homotopy equivalence.
-The left bottom map is induced by the inclusion functor